grpc/proposal/A33-Fault-Injection.md

 According to the [Envoy implementation](https://github.com/envoyproxy/envoy/blob/main/source/extensions/filters/http/fault/fault_filter.cc#L222), each feature of fault injection is checked with a different random number.
 Compared to using a single random number for all features, this affects the probability of an RPC being affected by fault injection.
 For example, the fault injection has 20% chance to delay and 5% chance to abort.
 Under the single random number solution, only 20% RPC will be affected.
 But if two features are independent, 24% RPC will be affected.
 So, **this doc suggests to make each feature independent by using a different random number each time.**

+### Environment Variable Protection

+`GRPC_XDS_EXPERIMENTAL_FAULT_INJECTION` as an environment variable will be used to guard this feature for the initial release.
+Once it is set, gRPC will start to interpret xDS HTTP filters ([A39: xDS HTTP Filters](https://github.com/grpc/proposal/pull/219)) and enforce fault injection if configured.

 ## Alternatives

 ### Alternative 1: Fault Injection Config via ProtoBuf Metadata